 In 2018 the company celebrated 150 years of Peter Henderson bagpipe making with the creation of the Heritage bagpipes set.
 These sets pay tribute to the Henderson tradition and features laser-etched nickel and Boxwood projection mounts.
 The Heritage set is an instrument of the highest quality to play and pass onto the next generation.

 R. G. Hardie & Co. has a worldwide reputation for quality, innovation and crafting instruments played at the highest level of competition.
-The company supplies its heirloom products throughout the world to places such as North America, Australasia, Europe, Abu Dhabi, Hong Kong, India and Brazil.
+The company supplies its heirloom products throughout the world to places such as North America, Australasia, Europe, Abu Dhabi, Hong Kong, India, Sri Lanka and Brazil.